 The NFL reached a revised settlement agreement on concussion-related lawsuits on Wednesday.
 The new agreement removes a $675 million cap on damages that are concussion related.

-The new settlement will last at least 65 years and will go towards any retired players who develop neurological issues likely caused by concussions.
+The new settlement will last at least 65 years.
+It will cover retired players who develop Lou Gehrig’s disease, dementia, and other neurological problems that are believed to be caused by concussions that they suffered while they were playing.
 The NFL must pay all valid claims and the award fund is no longer set at $675 million, according to USA Today.